syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 ## Load the SfPopupLayout in GridTappedEvent of the SfDataGrid

-The SfPopupLayout allows pop-up in the grid tapped event of the SfDataGrid.
+The SfPopupLayout allows opening it in the GridTapped event of the SfDataGrid

 {% tabs %}